Victor Boudreau

-Victor E. Boudreau (born May 3, 1970) is a New Brunswick politician.
-He was a member of the Legislative Assembly of New Brunswick from 2014 to 2018, representing the ridings of Shediac-Cap-Pelé and Shediac-Beaubassin-Cap-Pelé for the New Brunswick Liberal Association, and was the Leader of the Opposition in the legislature.
+Victor Eric Boudreau (born May 3, 1970) is a New Brunswick politician.
+He was a member of the Legislative Assembly of New Brunswick from 2004 to 2018, representing the ridings of Shediac-Cap-Pelé and Shediac-Beaubassin-Cap-Pelé for the New Brunswick Liberal Association, and was the Leader of the Opposition in the legislature.
+In 2023, Boudreau was appointed as the chief administrative officer for the Town of Shediac.
+In 2024, he was appointed to the Senate of Canada on the advice of Prime Minister Justin Trudeau.

 Biography

+Boudreau holds a Bachelor of Social Science from the Université de Moncton.

 Boudreau was recruited to the Liberal Party in 1989 by Dominic LeBlanc and he attended the 1990 federal Liberal leadership convention to support Jean Chrétien.
 Chrétien, who was then without a seat in the House of Commons of Canada, ran in a by-election in Boudreau's riding of Beauséjour.